hipe/tmx/lib/skylab/snag/doc/issues/045-the-node-controller-narrative.md

 whether or not something is a failure depends on the definition of success..

-we build a new listener where the error and the info handlers are both references to the incoming info handler. we explain why below.
+we build a new delegate where the error and the info handlers are both references to the incoming info handler. we explain why below.

 if either of those operations was unable to complete because of error,